 Wimmer's previous work, mostly written in German, concerned the dynamics of social and cultural change.
 He developed a model of cultural negotiation and compromise to study a wide variety of seemingly disparate phenomena such as ethnic boundary making, mythical narration, nation-building and cross-cultural love.
 Several of these studies were brought together in a book.
 This theory of cultural transformation also provided the basis for two earlier books that compared the different paths along which indigenous communities in Mexico and Guatemala evolved over the past two hundred years, depending on initial conditions as well as the subsequent transformations of power relations at the local level.
 Seeking to explore the general methodological and theoretical problems involved in understanding such processes, he edited a volume that discusses various post-mechanistic, non-linear models of change from the natural sciences, economics and the social sciences.

-Wimmer received the Heisenberg fellowship from the German Research Foundation, was Senior Associate Member of St Antony's College of Oxford University, a fellow of the Center for Advanced Studies Berlin, Visiting Professor for Ethnic Studies and Sociology at Harvard University, visiting professor/researcher at the Department of Politics of the University of Paris 8, the Institute for Research in Humanities of Kyoto University, the Social Science Research Center Berlin, and the Ecole des hautes études en sciences sociales in Paris, and a Jenning Randolph Senior Fellow at the United States Institute of Peace in Washington DC.
+Wimmer received the Heisenberg fellowship from the German Research Foundation, was Senior Associate Member of St Antony's College of Oxford University, a fellow of the Center for Advanced Studies Berlin, Visiting Professor for Ethnic Studies and Sociology at Harvard University, visiting professor/researcher at the Department of Politics of the University of Paris 8, the Institute for Research in Humanities of Kyoto University, the Social Science Research Center Berlin, the Ecole des hautes études en sciences sociales in Paris, the sociology department of SciencesPo in Paris, and a Jenning Randolph Senior Fellow at the United States Institute of Peace in Washington DC.